InnerSourceCommons/InnerSourceLearningPath/introduction/outline.md

 These learning path segments are the first in a series introducing InnerSource.
 This learning path should be the focal point and shared context of the current public conversation around InnerSource.
-In order to acheive that goal, this introduction must provide:
+In order to achieve that goal, this introduction must provide:

 * Compelling and clear definitions around 5 key terms:
     * Host (team)